 Through that lens, pre-employment tests provide an additional, objective layer of information that employers can use to make more informed hiring decisions.
 Which begs the question, when hiring for upper level roles, why wouldn’t you make use of an additional piece of information about your candidates?
 There are a ton of reasons why you might consider giving assessments to upper level roles.
 After all, these roles are much higher stakes, and the cost of turnover at this level is much higher than the cost of turnover at the entry or intermediate level.
 Ultimately it’s up to the company to decide if the risk/reward ratio of testing upper level roles is worth it based on their particular circumstances.

 Want more insight into trends in hiring and pre-employment testing?
-Join us for a webinar on October 18 where we’ll take a deep dive into the data from the 2018 Pre-Employment Testing Benchmark Report.
+Check out our webinar where we take a deep dive into the data from the 2018 Pre-Employment Testing Benchmark Report.